🏠 Awaab's Law 2026:See the compliance equipment guide →

 • UV tubes still require annual replacement despite high initial quality

 Verdict: The Insect-O-Cutor PlusZap 30W is the gold standard for commercial insect light traps.
 If your business needs a unit that will satisfy EHOs, last for years, and deliver reliable fly control in demanding environments, this is the one to buy.
-The price premium over budget units is modest when spread over the multi-year lifespan of the aluminium casing.

-#2 Insect-O-Cutor PlusZap 16W — Compact Commercial Unit
+#2 Insect-O-Cutor PlusZap 16WCompact Commercial Unit

 #2